 First up on the project list though, painting the dresser!
 Kalen has had this dresser forever.

-We’ve talked about painting it for a while but with the renovation, we just hadn’t quite gotten around to it – until this weekend!
+We’ve talked about painting it for a while but with the kitchen renovation, we just hadn’t quite gotten around to it – until now!

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a percentage of sales at no extra cost to you.

 My favorite spray paint for wood furniture is this paint by Rust-Oleum.
 It’s easy to use, and it works on any surface – wood, metal, plastic, masonry, you name it.

 Plus having the paint and primer combined in one can saves some work.
 (Primer helps the paint stick evenly to the surface.)

 How to paint a dresser:

 I used fine sandpaper roughen the dresser a bit without scratching it.